 Grill mats are great for several reasons.
 Especially greasy foods in particular; cooking hamburgers on a grill mat is excellent as it keep the grease from falling to the coals, causing nasty flareups.

 It’s also great for any food that could fall through the grill’s grates.
-This includes a lot of great grilled food like fish, shrimp, scallops, vegetables, and anything else that makes a jumbled pile that needs to be cooked.
+This includes a lot of great grilled food like fish, shrimp, sea scallops, vegetables, and anything else that makes a jumbled pile that needs to be cooked.
 Grill basket is another accessories that you can use for food that tends to crumble like this.

 Are Grill Mats Safe?